Masculinity at Centre Stage

 *

 The longest story of my first book – a collection of short stories – was written in hybrid Urdu-Bangla.
 I named it Khatme Pabandi (Urdu for ‘The End of Enslavement’).
-It is an epistolary story of the liberation war of Bangladesh narrated by a protagonist whose second language is Urdu, first language is unknown (perhaps their first language is music) – whose wife ended up a Birangana and then committed suicide after giving birth to a war-baby, who in his late life starts imagining a pregnancy in his body, and tends to choose an androgenous existence for himself.
+It is an epistolary story of the liberation war of Bangladesh narrated by a protagonist whose second language is Urdu, first language is unknown (perhaps their first language is music) – whose wife ended up a Birangana and then committed suicide after giving birth to a war-baby, who in his late life starts imagining a pregnancy in his body, and tends to choose an androgynous existence for himself.
 I do not know exactly why I made it so hard for the average Bengali reader to place the protagonist in any one of the neat boxes of politico-cultural identity.
 Maybe I wanted to gently tell a story that frees the human condition from artificially imposed constructs of language, gender, nation-state and the perceived power-differential all these bring in.
 I started writing the story in the year 2013 – right after the disbanding of the Shahbag movement.
-The post-Shahbag disillusionment and the Shapla killings made us clearly see the fascist elements drawn from the spirit of the movement, and the ever-widening gap between the two sides of the cultural faultline.
-Sometime around that year, in an international cricket event’s inaugural program aired on national TV, I watched Runa Laila sing a flawless rendition of Duma-dum mastqalandar.
+The post-Shahbag disillusionment and the Shapla Chattar killings made us clearly see the fascist elements drawn from the spirit of the movement, and the ever-widening gap between the two sides of the cultural fault line.
+Sometime around that year, in an international cricket event’s inaugural programme aired on national TV, I watched Runa Laila sing a flawless rendition of Duma-dum mastqalandar.
 Sportsmen and sports officials from India, Pakistan, Sri Lanka and Bangladesh were seen going bananas over the beats and Runa’s unparallel vocals.
 I struggled to cope with the controversy resulting from her singing an ‘Urdu song on Bangladeshi soil’ that ensued the next day on the internet.
 The parochial version of Bengali-ness that had rendered us so incapable of finding joy or meaning in music made me very irate.
 Writing an Urdu story using the theme of our war of 1971 was my act of defiance against the proposed obliteration of music, art and imagination that we surely owe to people who lived beyond our national borders, beyond what we tightly define as our time and our place.
 It was an anti-narrative to the dominant narrative of our war of independence.
 In my opinion, I did an okay job as a debutante author.

 My journey as an author making a somewhat political choice of writing fiction mainly for the Bangladeshi readers in Bangla – instead of the so-called Lingua Franca – is special to only me and must be inconsequential to anybody else.
 The latest leg of this journey started on the 5th of August this year – and I wish the joy of this new chapter would not fizzle out in the vital flux of a heartbeat.
 However, being artistically active during and after a fascist regime also reveals to me that we are part of ever-shifting power relationships.
 Our identities and our privileges are not static but deeply contextual.
-We who are silenced may yet silence others in a great ardour of Byatagiri (the most widely used Bangla term for hypermasculinity): the premise that believes in zero sum games – “only when you lose, I win”.
+We who are silenced may yet silence others in a great ardour of Byatagiri (the most widely used Bangla term for hypermasculinity): the premise that believes in zero-sum games – “only when you lose, I win”.
 The premise that imposes before it listens.
 The premise that asks us to value the spectacle of progress more than progress itself.
 The premise that demands that we cry when the Metro Rail system is disrupted, but not shed a single tear when hundreds die on the streets while protesting.
 The premise that prefers things over lives, singular ideology over pluralism, GDP over freedom, power over dignity, spin-doctoring over truth-telling.
 The very premise that we rose against.
 The very premise that we threw out.

 Modern history tells us that a movement’s long-term inability to adapt and accommodate the diverse radical pain-points of its powerless – in our case, women, religious, sexual and ethnic minorities – makes newer movements inevitable.
 If we are to course-correct, we better do it now.
 The present eclipses what’s in the past; it also eclipses what might be in the future.
 Such is the authority of ‘the now’.
 It drinks up everything else like a tiny drop of water.●